-- All prokaryotic cells have a plasma membrane, a nucleoid region with DNA, and - a cytoplasm.
-Cytoplasm contains ribosomes and cytosol (dissolved enzymes, water, small molecules and dissolved macromolecules).
-Some prokaryotes have a cell wall, outer membrane and capsule, some contain photosynthetic membranes, and some have - photosynthetic membranes, and some have mesosomes.
+- All prokaryotic cells have a plasma membrane, a nucleoid region with DNA, and a cytoplasm. - a cytoplasm.
+Cytoplasm contains ribosomes and cytosol (dissolved enzymes, water, small molecules and dissolved macromolecules). - Some prokaryotes have a cell wall, outer membrane and capsule, some contain photosynthetic membranes, and some have mesosomes.